HelgeStenstrom/dnsResolver/README.md

   - 6d: m
 - 00: end marker

+## Names

+Domain names appears in two contexts. (probably)
+The first name is in the Question section.
+It consists of sections separated, and ends with a zero octet.
+In other words, each section starts with a length octet and continues with that number of octets.
+The last length octet is zero, so no octets follows.
+The octets that are not length octets are ascii codes.

+The number of Question sections is usually 1.
+It can be >1.
+Can it be zero?

+The other context is in the Resource Record format.
+This format is used in sections that follow the Question section.

+Names except the first one can contain a pointer to a previous name definition.
+Since no name precedes the first one, it can't use compression.

+A byte that potentially prepends ascii-bytes can be any of:
+- 0: marks the end of a name, prepends a zero-size section, a.k.a. no section at all.
+- 1 - 63 (0x01 to 0x3f): 1 to 63 characters (bytes/octets) follows.
+- 192 = 0xC0 = 0b1100 0000 or higher: The 14 LSB of the 2-octet formed by
+  this byte and the following, forms a pointer in the range 0 to 0x3FFF = 0 to 16383, although 0 doesn't make sense.

+The pointer refers to the stream/list of octets/bytes.

+The first pointer that makes sense is 12, since the header section is 12 bytes long, and the first question section starts after it.

 # Creating a UDP socket

 Is this application a server or a client?
 I think it's a client.